willywdev/ByteIcons/README.md

 > If these icons make your projects dance, a little shoutout would be awesome 🕺🏼

+<p style="color: red">Icons are not showing correctly on some Chromium based browsers!</p>

 ## 📋 Table of Contents

 - [🚀 Features](#features)